djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 In a real production deployment, the Dock Status agent would sit in front of an existing enterprise backend system that can provide up-to-date data about trucks currently sitting at warehouse docks, and keep track of products and their quantity that are being unloaded.
 However, in this hands-on exercise, we will simulate that backend by simply hardcoding the data into the `Behavior` field of the agent.
 The content of this field drive the prompts that are sent to the underlying LLM, and adding the hardcoded data equates to providing examples in the prompt.
 So, for the purpose of simulating data stemming from an enterprise system, we can use this workaround.
 Note how the instructions provide detailed information about both the persona and the context this agent operates with.

-On the agent definition page, scroll all the way down to `Behavior` and copy the following text into the `Instructions` text field:
+On the agent definition page, scroll all the way down to the `Behavior` section and copy the following text into the `Instructions` text field:

 ```
 Persona: